-Mayor Sondak said yes, explaining that their franchise agreement will expire in February 2022.
+Mayor Sondak said yes, explaining that their franchise will expire in February 2022.
 With the current five-year franchise agreement, they had an opportunity to work back and forth more frequently than when it was on a 10-year cycle.
 Rocky Mountain Power, though it was the only supplier, had pledged its commitment to good faith engagement.
-Administrator Guldner suggested Alta make a list of "wants," To work through with RMP, the only service in town.